 Funding for these projects is supported by the Minnesota Department of Health through our cooperative agreement with the Centers for Disease Control and Prevention and by the American Lung Association in Minnesota.

-As you complete your project, MDH Asthma Program staff and American Lung Association in Minnesota staff will be available to provide information and assistance as needed.
+MDH Asthma Program staff and American Lung Association in Minnesota staff are available to provide information and assistance as needed.
 For assistance, contact Susan Ross by email at firstname.lastname@example.org or phone 651-201-5629.

 Asthma Friendly Resources for Schools

-Many of the project descriptions include additional resources that may be useful in completing those projects.
-Information about all of these resources are available at Asthma Friendly School Resources.
+Many of the project descriptions include additional resources.
+The complete list of resources can be found at Asthma Friendly School Resources.